Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 #### Installation Guide
 Prior to the user’s installation of the software solution, an installation guide should be present, describing all the included modules to be installed.
 It should additionally specify, in particular, the minimum hardware requirements and versions of operating platforms.

-The software solution includes a text file that provides this information.
+The software solution includes a pdf file that provides this information.
 Because the solution is packaged within an installer, specific installation instructions are delegated to the installer.

 #### User Manual
 A user manual should describe the functionalities of the software solution, whilst being written in such a way that it is understandable by the target audience.